Building a Database for Construction Schedule Management

 How Aciron does it

-Aciron began by collaborating with the client to analyze the requirements and strategic direction for the application.
+The team began by collaborating with the client to analyze the requirements and strategic direction for the application.
 In initial meetings, Aciron and the client evaluated all the software options.
+A highly complex workflow takes a user through various stages of reviewing a schedule and approving them for external submission.
 The recommended solution entailed building a custom database application using Microsoft .NET and SQL server technologies.

 Due to the complexity of the application, it was decided that development of the system would be broken down into phases.
 This allowed users to gain access to the system sooner than planned.
 After each phase, also known as a "build," the application was tested thoroughly through a 3-test cycle.
 It included system, integration, and user testing.
 Both the Aciron team and the client participated in this testing process.
 The end result ensured that the platform was defect-free, easy to use, and met users' specific needs.